-Make this Easy Japanese-Italian Garlic Butter Tiger Prawn Instant Pot Risotto Recipe.
+Make this Easy Japanese-Italian Garlic Butter Instant Pot Shrimp Risotto Recipe.
 No more mushy, gluey, or hard risotto!
-You’ll love the bite of creamy, tender but firm risotto, paired with flavorful bouncy prawns.
+You’ll love the bite of creamy, tender but firm risotto, paired with flavorful bouncy shrimps.

 Japanese-Italian food is a marriage between two unique cuisines that speak excellence.

 Delicate .
 Simplicity .
 Attention to detail .
 Elegant .
 Perfection.